Smart-Ace-Designs/Astro-MoonBase/README.md

 └── tsconfig.json
 ```

-The optional `New-AstroProject` PowerShell function will add this additional directoru to your project root:
+The optional `New-AstroProject` PowerShell function will add this additional directory to your project root:

 ```text
 /